 Q. Who is the best Brahman bull in the world?

-A. Noble, 458/7, is currently the #1 sire of champion Brahman cattle in the United States, according to Brahman Journal show data.
-He is bred and owned by BR Cutrer, Inc.
+A. Noble, 458/7, is has been the many time #1 sire of champion Brahman cattle in the United States, according to Brahman Journal show data.
+He is bred and owned by BR Cutrer, Inc. There are many great bulls of the breed, including many that are bred and owned by BRC.
+If you have any specific questions about Brahman cattle FAQs you can always email us!

 Q. What is a Brahman cattle’s height?